Mimicking counterfactual outcomes to estimate causal effects: Proof of main result

 \subsection{Mimicking counterfactual outcomes: discrete time}

-In this section we consider the situation where $Z$, the available information on the treatment- and covariate process, can be fully described by its values at finitely many fixed points $0=\tau_0<\tau_1<\tau_2<\ldots<\tau_K<\tau_{K+1}=\tau$.
-At these time points, $Z$ may jump with probability greater than zero.
-We prove that in this situation, $X(t)$ mimics $Y^{(t)}$ in the sense that it has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$.
+This section considers the situation where $\overline{Z}$, the available information on the treatment- and covariate process, can be fully described by its values at finitely many fixed time points $0=\tau_0<\tau_1<\tau_2<\ldots<\tau_K<\tau_{K+1}=\tau$.
+At these time points, $Z(t)$ may jump with probability greater than zero.
+We prove that in this situation, $X(t)$ mimics $Y^{(t)}$.